w3c/wai-presentations2all/index.md

 {% include_cached excol.html type="middle" %}
 ### Offer handouts, slides, and other material in accessible formats.

-Electronic formats such as HTML (that is, web page format) and RTF are often the most flexible to meet different people's needs.
-Participants might need material in alternative formats such as large print or braille; however, if they get the material in advance electronically, they might not need it in hard copy at all.
+Electronic formats are often the most flexible to meet different people's needs.
+Formats such as HTML (that is, web page format) and RTF are good formats to use.
+Participants might need material in alternative formats such as large print or braille.
+If they get the material in advance electronically, they may not need it in hard copy.

 ### Ensure slides, handouts, and other electronic material for participants is accessible.

-For example, provide alternative text for images and mark up headings.
+Provide alternative text for images and mark up headings.
 HTML material, such as a conference website, should meet [WCAG 2.0](/WAI/intro/wcag.php), at least Level AA. ([Preparing Slides and Projected Material](#slides) below has details for speakers.
 Some other resources are listed under [For More Information](#fyi) below.)

 ### Make media fully accessible — including audio and video used in sessions, and recordings of sessions provided afterwards.